 Around 46.0% of the educators at this school are full-time and get normal office hours, so they should be more accessible to help.
 Mount Marty College has one of the best graduation rates in the nation, with 43.1% of college students completing their degree in four years.
 If you're interested in learning more, you can view all of Mount Marty College's rankings here.

 University of Minnesota - Crookston is a great choice for students pursuing a Horticulture degree.
 This is an exceptional option for students who have a preference for the charms of a small college town.

-Concerned about student debt?
-(We don't blame you!)
-University of Minnesota - Crookston and its $19,884 yearly net price could be a great match for you.
 UMN Crookston has been ranked one of the best for education quality delivered to veterans and military personnel.
 If on-campus safety is one of your priorities, you'll be glad to find out that University of Minnesota - Crookston has a low crime rate.
 A virtual tour may be a great way to learn more about University of Minnesota - Crookston.